gchq/stroom/stroom-proxy/stroom-proxy-app/doc/design.md

 The `AggregateForwarder` is registered to listen for new aggregates.
 The `AggregateForwarder` will find completed aggregates to forward and will try and send each asynchronously to each of the forward destinations.
 When an aggregate is successfully sent to a destination a record is added to the `forward_aggregate` table.
-When an aggregate has been sent to all destinations the aggregate table is updated to set `forwarded` to `true` so that the system no longer tries to forward the aggregate.
+When an aggregate has been sent to all destinations the `new_position` is updated to `null` so that the system no longer tries to forward the aggregate.
-After setting the `forwarded` flag the `forward_aggregate`, `aggregate_item` and `aggregate` records are deleted prior to firing a change event to any listeners.
+After setting the source `examined` to `true` and `item_count` to 0 the `forward_aggregate`, `aggregate_item` and `aggregate` records are deleted prior to firing a change event to any listeners.

 If an error occurs when forwarding an aggregate it is recorded in the `forward_aggregate` table and the `aggregate` table has the `forward_error` flag set so that the proxy stops trying to forward the aggregate until a retry attempt is made.
 If a forwarding error is recorded it will be logged.